 Can My Online School Require Me to Get a COVID-19 Vaccine?

 Most colleges and universities require new students to provide proof they have received certain common childhood vaccinations.
 Rutgers University in New Jersey is the first college to require students to be fully immunized with the COVID-19 vaccine before arriving on campus in fall 2021.

-How Can I Find My Vaccination Records for Online School?
+How Can You Find Vaccination Records for Online School?

-Some states have adopted state immunization databases where healthcare providers can access and update patient’s immunization records.
+Some states have adopted state immunization databases where healthcare providers can access and update patients’ immunization records.
 If your state has a database, ask your doctor to print you a copy of your immunization record.
 When you get your COVID-19 vaccine be sure to ask if they provide the information to your state’s database.
-You will want to make sure your new COVID-19 vaccine is recorded in the database.
+Also, make sure there is a record of your new COVID-19 vaccine in your state vaccine database.

 |Places to Check for Vaccination Records:|